-Formalin-fixed and paraffin-embedded human cancer tissue reacted with the primary antibody, which was peroxidase-conjugated to the secondary antibody, followed by DAB staining.
+Formalin-fixed and paraffin-embedded human breast carcinoma tissue reacted with PRMT1 antibody (C-term K342), which was peroxidase-conjugated to the secondary antibody, followed by DAB staining.
 This data demonstrates the use of this antibody for immunohistochemistry; clinical relevance has not been evaluated.
-BC = breast carcinoma; HC = hepatocarcinoma.

-PRMT1 Antibody (C-term) - Background
+PRMT1 Antibody (C-term K342) - Background

 Arginine methylation is an irreversible post translational modification which has only recently been linked to protein activity.
 At least three types of PRMT enzymes have been identified in mammalian cells.
 These enzymes have been shown to have essential regulatory functions by methylation of key proteins in several fundamental areas.
 These protein include nuclear proteins, IL enhancer binding factor, nuclear factors, cell cycle proteins, signal transduction proteins, apoptosis proteins, and viral proteins.
 The mammalian PRMT family currently consists of 7 members that share two large domains of homology.
-Outside of these domains, epitopes were identified and antibodies against all 7 PRMT members have been developed.

-PRMT1 Antibody (C-term) - References
+PRMT1 Antibody (C-term K342) - References